 For some patients, new hair may still be coming in during this time.
 In addition, the texture and color of your hair may continue to change as your hair follicles find their new rhythm.

 It’s extremely common for hair to fall out at first, grow in patchy, and take a year or even more to see your full results.
 The experience you have depends on your follicles, and no two patients are exactly the same.

 Got Questions about FUE or Shave-Less FUE?

 Talk to one of the foremost hair restoration surgeons in the field.

-Schedule a free, confidential consultation today—either in person or online.
+Schedule a confidential consultation today—either in person or online.
 Dr. Daniel A. Danyo would be happy to evaluate your hair loss and make a custom recommendation for restoring your natural hair growth.